Social Security Break-Even Calculator | Tool For Planning

 • $2,600 per month starting at age 70 – $374,400

 In this example, you can see that at age 82, it makes no difference whether you started your benefits at age 62 or 66.
-Your cumulative benefit amount would be exactly the same.
-However, if you had waited until age 70 to start your benefits, you would have received a higher cumulative total already.
+Your cumulative benefit amount would be the same.
+However, if you had waited until age 70 to start your benefits, you would have already received a higher cumulative total.
 So, if you expect to live into your 80s, it’s likely a good idea to wait to start your benefits in this example.
-Remember that your break-even age will differ depending on how much Social Security pays you each month.
+Remember that your break-even age will differ depending on how much Social Security pays you monthly.

 Tips To Remember When Using A Break-Even Calculator

-There are some important disclosures to remember when using a break-even calculator.
+There are some critical disclosures to remember when using a break-even calculator.
 First, you should remember that these calculations are only estimates.
-You can head over to SSA.gov and use the Social Security benefits calculator to get a pretty accurate estimate of your benefit amount at different retirement ages.
+Use the Social Security benefits calculator to get a pretty accurate estimate of your benefit amount at different retirement ages.
 You can then use those amounts in the break-even calculator, but even though they should be close, those numbers might not be 100% accurate.

-Another thing to remember is that these calculators do not take into account all the information about your personal situation.
-There are other things to consider when deciding when to start your retirement benefits, like your life expectancy, general health, spousal benefits, and survivor benefit options.
-You might also need to consider your Medicare premiums if you are no longer covered by an employer-sponsored health plan.
+Remember that these calculators do not consider all the information about your situation.
+Other things to consider when deciding when to start your retirement benefits include your life expectancy, general health, spousal benefits, and survivor benefit options.
+You might also need to consider your Medicare premiums if an employer-sponsored health plan no longer covers you.

-Lastly, remember that you can always ask for help if you need it.
-Deciding when to start your Social Security benefits can be a complex decision, and experts can help you.
+Lastly, remember that you can always ask for help if needed.
+Deciding when to start your Social Security benefits can be complex, and experts can help you.
 Instead of relying on a break-even calculator, you can seek the help of a licensed financial planner.
 These experts can assess your overall financial situation and help you determine the best time to start your benefits.
-They can talk you through the different options and help you understand the pros and cons of different benefit start times.
+They can discuss different options and help you understand the pros and cons of varying benefit start times.

 The Bottom Line

-Remember that these calculators do not take several key pieces of information into account, like your life expectancy, health status, and potential spousal or survivor benefits.
+Remember that these calculators do not consider vital information like your life expectancy, health status, and potential spousal or survivor benefits.
 You must make sure that you consider all these factors before making the final decision on when to start Social Security.
-If you only use the break-even calculation, you might not make the best choice for your situation.
+You might not make the best choice if you only use the break-even calculation.

 Frequently Asked Questions